Generic Stability and Modes of Convergence: Continuous -theory and generically stable types

-The direction~(i)~$\Longrightarrow$~(ii) of the following is a consequence of Fact~\ref{fim-->contionuou generic}, but its argument can be enlightening. \begin{Corollary} Let $p$ be a global type (in $T$) which is definable.
+Since $fim$ and generic stability are equivalent for types, the direction (i) to (ii) of the following result is a case of \cite[Corollary 3.19]{CGH}.
+However, our method is completely different and enlightening in some ways. \begin{Corollary} Let $p(x)$ be a global type (in $T$) which is definable.
 Then the following are equivalent:

 (i) $p$ is generically stable.